 Especially if you're buying for the first time, you have to be careful.
 This is because if you choose lenses that do not have the right degree or use contact lenses incorrectly, you will be at higher risk of dry eyes, corneal epithelial damage, vision loss and infection.

 In addition, contact lenses have a numerical value indicating not only the degree but also the degree of curvature of the lens called BC.
 You have to choose the one that suits your eyes, so let's have it measured by ophthalmology.
 Contact lenses that do not fit BC do not fit well, and the lens often shifts, which puts a strain on the eyes.

 Regardless of degree or degree, when using contact lenses, first consult an ophthalmologist and purchase them based on a doctor's diagnosis.

-The Korea Colored Contact Lenses website Lenstownus handles various designs of contact lenses.
+The Korea Colored Contacts Lenses website Lenstownus handles various designs of contact lenses.
 As it is imported directly from the factory, we prepare it at a low price. you should have a proper examination at the ophthalmology department before purchasing contact lenses that suit you.